srisarya/LMS_Reproducible-R/r_course/introToR_Session1.md

 Using functions.
 ========================================================

-The **sqrt(25)** demostrates the use of functions in R. A function performs a complex operation on it's arguments and returns the result.
+The **sqrt(25)** demonstrates the use of functions in R. A function performs a complex operation on it's arguments and returns the result.

 In R, arguments are provided to a function within the parenthesis -- **( )** -- that follows the function name.
 So **sqrt(*ARGUMENT*)** will provide the square root of the value of ***ARGUMENT***.